gilday/powerhour/README.md

 * Android notifications show which song is playing in the notification area and let's you easily get back to the PowerHour Pro app

 ## History ##
 I (Johnathan Gilday) wrote Power Hour Pro during my last year in college as a learning experience and in hopes for some extra pizza money.
 I no longer have the time required to keep the app up to date and compatible with the large number of Android devices coming to the market.
-I don't believe it's fair to continue charging for a product I cannot commit to; therefore, I'm opening the app up the community for further development.
+I don't believe it's fair to continue charging for a product I cannot commit to; therefore, I'm opening the app up the community, for further development, under the Apache License.

 ## Contributing ##
 Fork this app!
 Please try to follow this branching model http://nvie.com/posts/a-successful-git-branching-model/

+## License ##
+Power Hour Pro is licensed under the Apache License, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html)